walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 ## Preparing the Data and Visualization of the Problem

-In order to demonstrate the procedure, first we generate some test data.
+In order to demonstrate the procedure, first, we generate some test data.
 The data set contains data for two houses and uses a $$sin()$$ and a $$cos()$$ function to generate some sensor read data for a set of dates.
 To generate the missing values, we randomly drop half of the entries.

 ```python
 import pandas as pd